EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Limitation

 \section{Limitation}

 The Implicit Character Position Alignment mechanism is less effective when character positions are substantially overlapping, occasionally leading to reduced rendering accuracy.
-In addition, training across multiple scripts results in confusions between simple but visually similar characters from different writing systems, such as rendering the Vietnamese character "\foreignlanguage{vietnamese}{ệ}" as "\text{e}".
+In addition, training across multiple scripts results in confusion between simple but visually similar characters from different writing systems.
 These cases are infrequent but consistently observed.